Robust Supply Chain Networks with Monte Carlo Simulation

 What is the optimal combination for each scenario?

-- Scenario 16 needs all facilities to be open because of a peak in the US demand.
+• Scenario 16 requires all facilities to remain open due to a peak in US demand.

 Distribution of the optimal combinations